Raoul Wallenberg Centre for Human Rights: Venezuela

-In September 2017, the Secretary General of the Organization of American States appointed the RWCHR's chair to an expert panel intended to investigate whether Venezuela should be referred to the International Criminal Court for the possible commission of crimes against humanity.
+RWCHR has made frequent calls to place economic sanctions on Venezuela.
+In September 2017, the Secretary General of the Organization of American States appointed the RWCHR's chair to an expert panel intended to investigate whether Venezuela should be referred to the International Criminal Court for alleged crimes against humanity.
 In December, the RWCHR co-hosted a civil society roundtable with several NGOs, academics and Parliamentarians which, according to the Government of Canada, helped inform Canada's strategy in dealing with the crisis, especially regarding the government's approach to the Lima Group.
 In April 2018, Brandon Silver, a member of RWCHR's legal team, attended a roundtable discussion with Canadian Parliamentarians and government officials submitting constructive proposals for dealing with the Venezuelan crisis.
-On 30 May 2018, the RWCHR held a press conference in Ottawa with an all-party group of Parliamentarians and Senators to discuss the report, which did indeed find the Maduro regime to have committed crimes against humanity since 2014.
-To intensify the advocacy against the Maduro regime, on 2 April 2018, Brandon Silver, published an article in The Hill Times calling out the regime's human rights abuses.
+On 30 May 2018, the RWCHR held a press conference in Ottawa with an all-party group of Parliamentarians and Senators to discuss the report, which found Maduro regime to have committed crimes against humanity since 2014.
+To intensify the advocacy against the Maduro regime, on 2 April 2018, Brandon Silver, published an article in The Hill Times alleging human rights abuses in Venezuela.
 On 21 June 2018, the RWCHR's chair testified before the European Parliament to discuss the need to refer Venezuela to the International Criminal Court.
 Finally, on 25 September 2018, several state parties to the Organization of American States – Argentina, Canada, Chile, Colombia, Paraguay and Peru – jointly referred the situation in Venezuela to the International Criminal Court, marking the first time state parties to the International Criminal Court referred another state party for investigation.
-The work of the RWCHR and its members were central to making this joint referral happen.
+As of January 2026, the International Criminal Court has not taken any action on the Venezuela referral.

-The RWCHR also serves as legal counsel to Leopoldo Lopez, the leader of Venezuela's democratic opposition.
+The RWCHR also serves as legal counsel to Leopoldo Lopez, the leader of Venezuela's opposition.
 In May 2016, RWCHR's chair received a Special Award by the Standing Committee on Foreign Policy, Sovereignty and Integration of the Venezuelan National Assembly for his work on this matter.

-In May 2017, the RWCHR spearheaded Leopoldo Lopez's wife's meeting at Canadian Parliament hosted by federal party leaders Justin Trudeau, Rona Ambrose and Tom Mulcair.
+In January 2026, RWCHR issued a statement in support of the 2026 United States strikes on Venezuela and kidnapping of President Nicolás Maduro.